 According to The Washington Post, a priest found to have sexually abused minors was allowed to stay at a monastery near a Catholic elementary school while Prevost led the Augustinian Province of Chicago.
 The Vatican denied that Prevost ever authorized the arrangement more than two decades ago.

-More recently, two priests from the Chiclayo diocese in Peru were accused of molesting three young girls during Prevost’s tenure as bishop.
+More recently, two priests from the Chiclayo diocese in Peru were accused of molesting three young girls during his tenure as bishop.
 A complaint from the Survivors Network of Those Abused by Priests (SNAP) claimed that “Prevost failed to open an investigation [and] sent inadequate information to Rome.”
-Again, the Vatican cleared Prevost of any misconduct.
+Again, the Vatican cleared him of any misconduct.

 Ultimately, the investigations didn’t affect his chances of election.

-According to CBS News, Prevost is considered an overall centrist in his ideologies.
-However, he is more progressive when it comes to social issues and champions the poor and migrants.
+According to CBS News, Pope Leo is considered an overall centrist in his ideologies.
+However, he is more progressive when it comes to certain social issues, championing migrants and those living in poverty.
 Leo has also forcefully supported efforts to manage the impacts of climate change.

 Notably, he has criticized U.S. immigration policies under President Donald Trump.
 Leo once retweeted a post on X (formerly Twitter) that said: “There is nothing remotely Christian, American, or morally defensible about a policy that takes children away from their parents and warehouses them in cages.
 This is being carried out in our name and the shame is on us all.”